31 Southgate Street, Gloucester, GL1 1TP | (01452) 309340

 The average price for a three-course meal for two at Cafe Rene, excluding drinks, is around £40.

 Friday 15 April 2011

-The Fountain Inn is a country-style pub set in the heart of Gloucester city centre; ideally located just a stone’s throw from...
+The Fountain Inn in Gloucester is a traditional country-style pub in the heart of the city, located just a stone’s throw from...

 Bill's Gloucester Quays is part of the popular chain of laidback British restaurants serving everything from homemade breakfasts...